Juniper remains intentionally small, and we work hard to keep it that way.

 2. You need to build the right foundation, or tear it down and build it right to begin with: sometimes what you've built was never meant for where you're actually going.
 You’re building a cathedral, hopefully.
 That takes humility and the willingness to serve something larger than your own legacy.

 3. Aimlessness and anxiety are linked: the challenge isn't usually a lack of options—it's having too many.
-You have to move in a direction, and to do that you need a goal, and a good place to start is to work at the ONE thing that's standing in your way right now.
+That's paralyzing.
+The way through is to work on the one thing that's most in your way, and nothing else.

 Our